-We were certified by METI as a "White 500" enterprise with outstanding health and productivity management for the third consecutive year (2017,2018,2019).
+We were certified by METI as a "White 500" enterprise with outstanding health and productivity management for 4 consecutive years (2017, 2018, 2019, 2020).

 Certified as a "Bronze" in "PRIDE INDEX"

 In October 2019, we were certified as a "Bronze" in "PRIDE INDEX" in recognition of the effort to support sexual minorities including LGBT by a private organization "work with Pride".